 Mexico is open to U.S. travelers.

 Officials in Costa Rica began welcoming back citizens from the United States on September 1.
-As of now, accepted visitors from the U.S. include residents of Connecticut, Florida, Georgia, Maine, Maryland, New Hampshire, New Jersey, New York, Vermont, Virginia, Arizona, Colorado, Massachusetts, Michigan, New Mexico, Oregon, Pennsylvania, Rhode Island, Washington, Wyoming and Washington, D.C.—who are able to provide a driver’s license or equivalent government-issued ID to enter the nation.
+As of now, accepted visitors from the U.S. include residents of Connecticut, Florida, Georgia, Maine, Maryland, New Hampshire, New Jersey, New York, Texas Vermont, Virginia, Washington, D.C., Arizona, Colorado, Massachusetts, Michigan, New Mexico, Oregon, Pennsylvania, Rhode Island, Wyoming California and Ohio.

-Belize will look to welcome tourists back to its lush landscapes on Oct.
+Belize on Oct.
 1 officially reopened the Philip Goldson International Airport (BZE) welcoming inbound leisure travel for international visitors, with approved hotels and tour operators only.
 Travelers that provide certification of a negative test result from a COVID-19 PCR test done within 72 hours of travel or a negative rapid Antigen test taken within 48 hours of travel to Belize, will be allowed immediate entry into Belize via a ‘fast track’ lane.
 Passengers that do not provide a negative COVID-19 test, must test upon arrival in Belize, at the passenger’s expense.
 A negative test result will allow entry into Belize.
 Passengers who test positive for COVID-19 at the Belize International Airport will be placed in mandatory quarantine for a minimum period of 14 days at the passenger’s expense.

 Visitors must also download the Belize Health app.
 After confirming your hotel reservation, you can upload your stay details and receive a personalized Q.R. code to enter Belize.
 Rental cars won’t be available during the initial reopening phase.
 Staying at a hotel or vacation villa with shuttle transit is a good idea.

-Panama said it would reopen its borders to international visitors from all countries on Oct.
+Panama reopened its borders to international visitors from all countries on Oct.
 12, 2020.
 All incoming travelers, including Panamanians, must present a negative COVID-19 PCR or antigen test upon arrival, which must be taken no more than 48 hours prior to arrival.
 If a passenger’s COVID-19 test was taken more than 48 hours from arrival, he or she will be mandated to take a rapid test at the airport prior to customs and are responsible for the cost, which will be approximately $30.